bogoli/-folio/_posts/2018-09-06-announcing-jupyter-in-triangle.markdown

 ### How can I be a part of it?

 If you are interested in being a part of the event, there are several opportunities for you.
-You can choose to submit a proposal by (DATE HERE) for either a 30 minute talk, 15 minute talk, or a birds of a feather session on a Jupyter-related topic that you think attendees would be interested in hearing about or discussing.
+You can choose to <a href="https://goo.gl/forms/zhOMTTAUmUQFRyHA3">submit a proposal</a> by September 28, 2018 for either a 25 minute talk, 5 minute talk, or a birds of a feather session on a Jupyter-related topic that you think attendees would be interested in hearing about or discussing.

 ### How can my organization be a part of it?

 If your organization is a fan of the Jupyter Project and would like to give back to the community, we are looking for contributors and sponsors.
-If you are interested, please contact the organizers at (OUR GROUP EMAIL HERE) for further information.
+If you are interested, please contact the <a href="mailto:chris@carpentries.org">organizers</a> for further information.

 ### Who will be speaking?